hanuk1/demo_t/README.md

 **API name: _Files_**
 Trigger this api using the postman.
 Provide the absolute path of your machine file system.

+**_Make sure you provide the encoded absolute path in input.
+Otherwise some tomcat versions are rejecting it_**

 Note: code assumes, this utility is installed on the machine. if not, it may have to execute command using java runtme (which is not part of the codebase)